-We are in the process of pursuing regulatory approvals necessary to sell our system in the United States.
+We are in the process of pursuing regulatory approvals necessary to sell our system in the United States and Europe.
 We completed enrollment of our North American feasibility clinical trial in the first half of 2011.
 In November 2011, we announced the preliminary results of the six-month follow-up period for the feasibility study and we submitted the clinical data to the FDA.
 In March 2012, the FDA notified us that it completed its review of the C-Pulse System feasibility trial data, concluded we met the applicable agency requirements, and indicated that we can move forward with an IDE application.
 We expect to submit an IDE application to the FDA in the second half of 2012 for approval to initiate our pivotal trial.
 We expect to complete enrollment of our pivotal trial by the end of 2015 and do not anticipate marketing our system in the United States before 2017.

-We obtained CE Mark approval for the C-Pulse System in July 2012 and have taken initial steps to evaluate the market potential for our system in targeted countries that accept the CE Mark in anticipation of commencing commercial sales.
+We are seeking CE Mark for the C-Pulse System in Europe and anticipate that we will obtain approval in the second half of 2012.
+We have taken initial steps to evaluate the market potential for our system in targeted countries that accept the CE Mark in anticipation of commencing commercial sales of the C-Pulse System in Europe following CE Mark approval.
 In order to gain additional clinical data and support reimbursement in Europe, we also expect to initiate a post-market trial in Europe that will evaluate endpoints similar to those for our U.S. pivotal trial.

-We incurred net losses of \$16.2 million and \$7.6 million in the years ended December 31, 2011 and 2010, respectively and \$6.7 million in the six months ended June 30, 2012.
+We incurred net losses of \$16.2 million and \$7.6 million in the years ended December 31, 2011 and 2010, respectively and \$4.1 million in the quarter ended March 31, 2012.
 Historically, we have generated our revenue solely from sales of the C-Pulse System to hospitals and clinics pursuant to research arrangements and with appropriate regulatory approvals for sales in conjunction with our feasibility clinical trial.
 We expect to continue to incur significant net losses as we continue to conduct clinical trials, pursue commercialization and as we ramp up sales of our system.